-Insolar, the blockhain-as-a-service platform used to build distributed networks for companies and organizations, will launch Testnet 1:1 on Monday next week.
+Insolar, the blockchain-as-a-service platform used to build distributed networks for companies and organizations, will launch its’ Testnet, 1:1, on Monday next week.
 The platform testnet will allow external participants to deploy their nodes to the network with the number of parties limited and with strict CPU requirements.
-It will launch the new testnet with external nodes participating on the network and these include The Swiss technical University ETH Zurich and Toronto’s York University, as well as many other bluechip companies which have already reserved their nodes.
+It will launch the new testnet with external nodes participating on the network and these include the Swiss Technical University ETH Zurich and Toronto’s York University, as well as many bluechip companies which have already reserved their nodes.

-The platform has a token known as INS coin and is set to launch its Economic Paper in June to outline role of the coin and its different use cases of the coin and benefits to community.
+The platform also has a token known as INS coin that is set to launch its Economic Paper in June, which will outline the role of the coin including its different use cases and benefits to the community.

 Following the improvements, the new testnet now can manage a transaction throughput of 16,000 or over 16,000 transactions per second on just 20 nodes, making it the most scalable blockchain platform for enterprises worldwide so far.
 In fact, their website indicates that it has a maximum throughput of 19,163 transactions per second.

 Running a node on the new testnet will be free and network participants can create accounts, generate transactions, and observe network capacity and throughput.

 The Insolar platform focuses on blockchain business-to-business applications and therefore, aims to extend blockchain mass adoption in the enterprise sphere.
 As a scalable platform that offers endless possibilities for vast networks that host several nodes, it is one of the best blockchain-as-a-service platforms for organizations so far.